Annual Pilgrimage to Walk in the Footsteps of Brian Boru

 Park House Hotel, Galway

-Inn at Dromoland, Dromoland Castle Estate or Dromoland Castle Hotel
+Inn at Dromoland, Dromoland Castle Estate or 5-star Dromoland Castle Hotel

 Clontarf Castle Hotel, Dublin

-Bookings will be secured with a payment of Euro 300 per person and the balance will be due 60 days prior to arrival into Ireland.
+Bookings will be secured with a payment of Euro 400 per person and the balance will be due 63 days prior to arrival into Ireland, taken automatically from the credit card used to pay the deposit unless we are advised of an alternative card or form of payment.

 Payment can be made by credit card (Visa or Mastercard) or wire transfer directly to our bank account.
 If paying by credit card details should be entered on Irish Tourism's secure site - https://www.irishtourism.com/payment/standard/2844 - and once received we will process the payment.
 If you wish to pay by wire transfer, we will send our bank details to you.
 Terms and conditions of booking will be sent separately.